Best American Made Sleeping Bags: The Warmest & Lightest in the World

 30 Degree F

-The Merlin Ul 30 is another ultralight wonder bag weighing practically the same as the Megalight at 1 lb 7 oz but having a slightly slimmer (and more efficient) cut.
+The Hummingbird Ul 30 is another ultralight wonder bag weighing practically the same as the Megalite at 1 lb 7 oz but having a slightly slimmer (and more efficient) cut.
 This bag is super warm with high lofting 900+ fill down.
-The Osprey is a relaxed fitting version while the wider Kestrel is the best choice for the stoutest builds.
-My 12 yr old Merlin still keeps me cozy on summer nights into the 30’s F and the new version uses improved latest tech materials.
+The Swallow is a more relaxed and wider fitting version that’s very popular.
+My 14 yr old FF Merlin (which is the precursor to the Hummingbird UL 30) still keeps me cozy on summer nights into the upper 30’s F and the new version uses improved materials.

 Western Mountaineering Megalite